walliski/myranks-for-gokz/README.md

 # MyRanks for GOKZ

+> Note that this is still very much WIP, and can change fully without warning, whenever, however.
+> There will be a "real" release soon(tm), when things from the TODO list are done, and this has been tested a bit more.

 A desperate attempt to get the ranks from KZTimer into GOKZ, to close the feature gap a bit.
 While it tries to copy the same method as KZTimer does, there is one large difference.
 In KZTimer the plugin does thousands of SQL queries to calculate the rank for a player that has finished many maps.
 This is the main reason why the rank calculation is so